textcreationpartnership/A03787/README.md

 ##Content Summary##

 #####Front#####
-A SERMON preached at Paules Crosse the 〈◊〉 Februarie.
-Anno Dom.
-1583.By I. Hudson, Maister of Arte,

 #####Body#####
 Heb. cap.
 10. ver.
 19.SEeing therefore brethren that by the bloud of Iesus wee maie bee boulde to en **Types of content**